 Milk protein allergy, also known as cow’s milk allergy, milk allergy or cow’s milk protein allergy (CMPA) is a tricky condition often suspected in screaming infants.
-These children may feel better eating dairy-free formula or if the nursing mother eats cow’s milk protein-free foods.
-Children can even have milk protein allergy when they’re older.
+These children may feel better if the nursing mother eats dairy-free foods or if these children are given dairy-free formula.
+Even older children may have milk protein allergy.
 Do not confuse milk protein allergy with lactose intolerance.
-Both lactose and milk protein are found in milk, but symptoms and disease and treatment are completely different.
+Both lactose and milk protein are found in milk, but symptoms, disease and treatment are completely different.

 Milk protein allergy = cow’s milk protein allergy (CMPA)

-We often say milk protein allergy, but it’s the cow’s milk protein that we’re talking about.
-This is closely related to the goat’s milk protein, which is why many cow’s milk protein allergic children are also allergic to goat’s milk protein.
-However the milk proteins are different from human breast milk protein, so this should be tolerated well.
+We often say milk protein allergy, but it’s the cow’s milk protein that we’re referring to.
+Cow’s milk protein is quite closely related to the goat’s milk protein.
+This is why many cow’s milk protein allergic children, are also allergic to goat’s milk protein.
+However, it is sufficiently different from human milk protein for breast milk to be tolerated well.

 Cow’s milk protein that mom eats, transfers to breast milk

 The basic rule you learn in medical school is that all protein is broken down into amino acids in the gut and is absorbed in this way in the body.
 But rules have exceptions.
 Obviously, larger portions of protein can both be absorbed into the mother’s bowel and passed on out into the milk and cause allergic symptoms in the baby.

 If mom doesn’t eat cow’s milk protein, the milk will be cow’s milk protein-free